Max Walker: Post-retirement from cricket

-After retiring from competitive cricket in 1981 Walker practised architecture for 10 years.
-He also became a highly regarded for his work in the media including television and radio.
+After retiring from competitive cricket in 1981, Walker practised architecture for 10 years.
+He also became a highly regarded for his work in the media, including television and radio.
 He was also a successful author and public speaker.

 Media career

 Once he retired from cricket, Walker first appeared on radio, calling cricket for the Australian Broadcasting Corporation (ABC) with Drew Morphett and Alan McGilvray for four years from 1981.
 He was also part of the commercial radio cricket coverage run by 2UE and 3AK.
 His first television appearances date back to 1982, where he was the cricket expert on Channel 7's World of Sport.
 After moving to Channel 9 in 1985, he was also part of National Nine News Melbourne with Brian Naylor, reading sports reports on the nightly news.
 He also hosted the Nine Network's The Sunday Footy Show from 1993–1998 and Nine's Wide World of Sports program until it was cancelled in 1999.
-He was also a commentator for Channel Nine's cricket matches between 1986 and 1991.
+He was also a commentator for Channel Nine's cricket matches between 1985 and 1991.
 In 2005 he appeared on the Nine Network's sports show Any Given Sunday, hosted by James Brayshaw, as well as ABC2's sports program Late Night Legends featuring highlights of the 1974–75 Ashes series in which Walker had a prominent role.

 Walker's distinctive broad Australian accent was parodied in several albums by The Twelfth Man (Billy Birmingham), including being featured as the central character on the 1994 album Wired World of Sports II.
 It follows Walker through a day at his job at the Nine Network in which he assaults co-host Ken Sutcliffe in order to increase his chances of regaining a place on the cricket commentary team.

 He also appeared in television advertisements throughout his career, commencing with an Aerogard commercial in the mid-1970s.
+He also made a guest appearance on Red Faces for an episode of Hey Hey It's Saturday.